Pearl Harbor Area

 (1899 - 1948/present), near Ewa Beach

 Originally named Iroquois Point Military Reservation until 1922.
-Located here was Battery Williston (1924 - 1948, shielded 1942, destroyed), Battery Weaver (1934 ? - 1944) four Panama mounts, and Anti Motor Torpedo Boat Battery #1 (1943 - 1945).
-Two four-gun 3-inch AA batteries were built in 1927.
-One set of four was relocated to Fort Barrette in the 1930's.
-Fire-control station "F" (pre-WWII) was once located here (one tower, gone).
-Located towards Ewa Beach was Naval Antiaircraft Shore Battery No. 3 (1942 - 1944) four 5-inch naval guns, probably located adjacent to the Navy's Fleet Machine Gun Training School.
+Located here was Battery Williston (1924 - 1948) (two 16-inch barbette, shielded 1942 (no casemates)) destroyed, Battery Weaver (1934 ? - 1944) four 155mm on Panama mounts at Keahi Point, and Anti Motor Torpedo Boat Battery #1 (1943 - 1945) (two 90mm).
+A four-gun 3-inch AA gun battery was built in 1927, east of Battery Williston.
+Fire-control station "F" (1923 - 1932) was once located here (one tower, gone).
+A replacement FC station was built nearby in 1932 (one tower, gone).
+Located towards Ewa Beach was Naval Antiaircraft Shore Battery No. 3 (1942 - 1944) four 5-inch naval guns from the USS California, probably located adjacent to the Navy's Fleet Machine Gun Training School.
 Marines here manned three batteries of .50-cal AA machine guns when the Japanese attacked in 1941.
 This area was developed for housing in the 1950's, adjacent to the present-day USMC Puuloa Rifle Range.

-Located nearby at Ewa Beach was Ewa Beach Battery (1937 - 1944) four Panama mounts.
+Located nearby at Ewa Beach was Ewa Beach Battery (1937 - 1944) four 155mm on Panama mounts.
 Searchlights were emplaced here.

 ¤¤ Oneula Military Reservation